 In order to improve your level of emotional intelligence, you’ll first need to perform a self-evaluation and identify any potential weaknesses that you may have.

-By using an emotional intelligence quiz, such as the one offered at Mind Tools, you can target key areas of weakness in terms of how you manage your emotions and the way in which you communicate with your colleagues.
+By using an emotional intelligence quiz, you can target key areas of weakness in terms of how you manage your emotions and the way in which you communicate with your colleagues.

 That said, while these quizzes are helpful and genuinely insightful, they only work if you’re willing to accept your weaknesses and have the courage to appraise yourself honestly.